Edition for Web Developers — Last Updated 3 June 2023

 Let newDocument be the result of evaluating a javascript:

-URL given targetNavigable, url, and initiatorOrigin.
+URL given targetNavigable, url, initiatorOrigin, and userInvolvement.

 If newDocument is null, then return.